Check out our breakdown of Insightly vs Pipedrive based on features, cost, and other criteria to see if either CRM is right for your needs.

 Your CRM implementation team should include the following five roles:

-IT Manager: The IT manager provides technical assistance, sets up user permissions based on directives from the project manager, and assists in configuring the CRM to best suit the needs of your business.
+The IT manager provides technical assistance, sets up user permissions based on directives from the project manager, and assists in configuring the CRM to best suit the unique needs of your business.

 When assembling a CRM pilot group, find a mix of employees from various departments who are enthusiastic and skeptical.
 Enthusiastic employees will actively promote the benefits of the CRM, and skeptical employees will have an opportunity to warm up to the software.
 Eventually, each member of the pilot group will become a power user who’ll be integral in facilitating a seamless company-wide CRM launch, as we’ll explain in step eight.

 Now that you have a CRM implementation team in place, they’ll need to carry out their objectives by creating a detailed CRM implementation plan.

 A CRM implementation plan is also known as a change management plan.
 It outlines the steps your CRM implementation team — and your business at large — need to take to ensure the successful adoption of your CRM software.
 The CRM project manager and executive sponsor will work together to develop a plan and may loop in business owners, other C-suite executives, team leads, and department heads to offer high-level insight.

 A CRM implementation plan must include these four elements:

 The heart of the plan, the objectives should define how a CRM aligns with your company goals and explain how employees will benefit from using it.
 This will encourage buy-in and help your CRM team measure the success of the software post-implementation.

 At minimum, your budget will include the cost of the CRM platform itself.
 Also factor in other possible expenses related to outside hires or consultants, feature upgrades, and advanced configurations related to customization or data migration.

 Your key players are your CRM implementation team.
 Note each person’s role, their level of involvement, and their core responsibilities.